 Sanjeev, Sandeep, and Rajeev Tyagi — cousins of Shashi Tyagi.
 Sanjeev Tyagi is suspected of involvement in bribery associated with the deal.

-Nitin Bhatnagar Dubai: Prior to that, according to Saxena, Nitin Bhatnagar Dubai managed Pristine River Investments Ltd’s relationships with the Bank of Singapore.
+Nitin Bhatnagar Dubai: Before that, according to Saxena, Nitin Bhatnagar Dubai managed Pristine River Investments Ltd’s relationships with the Bank of Singapore.

 Nitin Bhatnagar Dubai: Allegations of Corruption in Brief